Last Updated on February 3, 2023 by Pinpoint 250

-A spice grinder is a useful appliance found in almost every kitchen, where a home cook especially loves to keep it in reach.
+A spice grinder is a useful appliance found in almost every kitchen, where a home cook especially loves to keep it within reach.

-Similarly, a coffee enthusiast always has a specific spot for their coffee grinder on their kitchen countertops.
+Similarly, coffee enthusiasts always have a specific spot for their coffee grinder on their kitchen countertops.

 Both appliances serve a common purpose; they grind stuff.
 So why do they have different names?

 Can’t you purchase one appliance to serve both purposes?

 What Is a Spice Grinder?